Market-Based Structured Settlements

 Sage Settlement Consulting is committed to providing plaintiff attorneys and their clients with innovative financial solutions.
-To that end, we work with reputable partners to provide market-based structured settlements as an alternative to life insurance-based structured settlement programs.
+To that end, we work with reputable partners to provide market-based structured settlements as an alternative to or in combination with life insurance-based structured settlement programs.

-Fee Structure Plus® allows attorneys to invest their contingency fees in a market-based investment portfolio on a tax-deferred basis.
-As is the case with Settlements Plus™, the funds can be managed by a financial institution or by the attorney’s own financial advisor.
+Market-based structured settlements allow attorneys to invest their contingency fees in a portfolio with tax-deferred, market-related returns.
+As is the case with market-based structured settlements for claimants, the funds can be managed by a financial institution or by the attorney’s own financial advisor.
 Payments will be received on a pre-determined periodic payment schedule, with tax obligation being spread out over the course of the payments.